 Can People Appeal a Decision Made by the Court?

 After a court ruling, it may be possible to file an appeal.
 In addition, those who are deported may have the chance to apply for readmission by filing a Form I-212.
+A dedicated Oak Brook attorney could help with this aspect of negating the impact of a criminal charge during a deportation proceeding.

 The Potential Importance of a Knowledgeable Attorney

 Criminal defense lawyers are often extremely good at evaluating options and advising their clients, but they may not always understand the impact that a plea deal can have on immigration status.
-Those who do not have full U.S. citizenship would be wise to consult an immigration lawyer when trying to determine the impact on deportation defense that criminal charges in Lombard may have.
+Those who do not have full U.S. citizenship would be wise to consult an immigration lawyer when trying to determine the impact on deportation defense that criminal charges in Oak Brook may have.

 For instance, accepting a plea option that avoids a fine or provides a short term of incarceration may result in immigration consequences that are far worse than what might happen with a different option.
 It is important to be sure that legal advice evaluates the outcome both in terms of criminal penalties and immigration impact.